aargirakis/BZRPlayer/README.md

 To build the project execute:\
 `ninja -C cmake-build`

-As result of the building process, in the chosen cmake build directory the `output` directory will be populated with binaries.\
+As result of the building process, in the chosen CMake build directory the `output` directory will be populated with binaries.\
 If the **Release** build type is selected, along with `output` also `output_release` directory will be created, containing the final archive release file